aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2019/aspose-words-for-java-19-5-release-notes/_index.md

-It allows to specify an additional options that affect the formatting of a result document.
+It enables to specify an additional options that affect the formatting of a result document.

 See additional information under added a new ImportFormatOptions class for more flexible control over importing tasks at [Aspose.Words for Java 19.4 Release Notes](https://docs.aspose.com/words/java/aspose-words-for-java-19-4-release-notes/).